Isa Air Base: United States

 In March 2009, the United States Air Force established a camp on Isa Air Base to support aerial port operations.
 The unit was designated a detachment of the 379th Air Expeditionary Wing of Al Udeid Air Base, Qatar.
 This detachment's purpose was to accelerate the delivery of mine-resistant ambush-protected all-terrain vehicles to U.S. forces in Afghanistan.

-As part of its operations against ISIL, the United States has deployed various aircraft there.
+As part of its operations against ISIL, the United States deployed various aircraft there.

-As of August 27, 2020, KBR is in charge of base operations support services at Isa Air Base.
+In August 2020, KBR took over base operations support services at Isa Air Base.